-The present article studies how the government of Malaysia legitimizes COVID-19 vaccines.
-Vaccination is a whole of government endeavour but the Special Committee on COVID-19 Vaccine Supply (JKJAV) is the central government organization to manage national-level vaccination.
+The present article studies how the government of Malaysia legitimises COVID-19 vaccines.
+Vaccination is a whole government endeavour but the Special Committee on COVID-19 Vaccine Supply (Jawatankuasa Khas Jaminan Akses Vaksin COVID-19 [JKJAV]) is the central government organisation that manages national-level vaccination.
 The management involves a discursive aspect and the discourse on social media sites should be explored because it frames beliefs and practices about vaccines.
-A qualitative analysis of legitimatory strategies and their language and image features was conducted on Malay language posts on Facebook, Instagram and Twitter from February to July 2021.
-The posts discursively legitimize COVID-19 vaccines in terms of their characteristics and benefits.
-The multisemiotic legitimation is achieved by mixing rationalization, moralization and authorization.
-JKJAV proposes that vaccines are the best means for protection, encouraged by various sources.
+A qualitative analysis of legitimating strategies and their language and image features were conducted on Malay language posts on Facebook, Instagram and Twitter from February 2021 to July 2021.
+The posts discursively legitimise COVID-19 vaccines in terms of their characteristics and benefits.
+The multisemiotic legitimation is achieved by mixing rationalisation, moralisation and authorisation.
+JKJAV proposes that vaccines are the best means of protection, encouraged by various sources.
 Cumulatively, the vaccine favourable discourse makes vaccination an exercise of personal choice by an individual.
 The agency is justified by rational, moral and authoritative reasons, to recreate social dynamics before the pandemic.